 When you take opioids for a long time, your body gets used to them, and you become dependent on them.
 Tolerance to fentanyl means that you have to take more of the drug to get the same effect, whether you want to get high or feel less pain.

 As you keep taking the same amount of the drug, you become less sensitive to how it makes you feel; this is how addiction starts – you need more and more of the drug as time goes on, and going without seems impossible.
 Finding the right addiction treatment is crucial if you want to get your life back.
-If you know you have a problem, now is the right time to ask for help.
+Recognizing that you have a problem is the first and most crucial step toward finding a solution.
+It takes courage to admit that you need help, and it’s a moment that should be met with support, not judgment.
+Waiting for the “right time” can often lead to procrastination, allowing the issue to grow and become more complex.
+The truth is, the right time is now.
+Taking action today means you are prioritizing your well-being and paving the way for a more positive future.